sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

   <figcaption class="caption center">Difference between Semantic Segmentation and Instance Segmentation. (middle) Although they are the same object (bus) they are classified as different objects. (left) Same object, equal category.</figcaption>
 </figure>

-Yet, regular DCNNs such as the AlexNet and VGG aren't suitable for dense prediction tasks.
+Yet, regular DCNNs such as the AlexNet and VGG aren’t suitable for dense prediction tasks.
 First, these models contain many layers designed to reduce the spatial dimensions of the input features.
-These layers end up producing highly decimated feature vectors that lack sharp details.
+As a consequence, these layers end up producing highly decimated feature vectors that lack sharp details.
 Second, fully-connected layers have fixed sizes and loose spatial information during computation.

 As an example, instead of having pooling and fully-connected layers, imagine passing an image through a series of convolutions.
 We can set each convolution to have *stride of 1* and "SAME" padding. ***Doing this, each convolution preserves the spatial dimensions of its input***.
 We can stack a bunch of these convolutions and have a segmentation model.